Gabelbombe/terraform-cos/examples/root-example/README.md

 # Overview

 Basic example for the module.
-Per default the module will be deployed in us-east-1 (virginia).
+Per default the module will be deployed in eu-west-1 (ireland).

 ## Deploy the infrastructure